jocasta/postgresql/admin_queries/Postgres_admin_queries.md

 List tables by the size of data and indexes in PostgreSQL database List 10 largest tables in PostgreSQL database
-List tables that take up 50% of space in PostgreSQL database Schema compare
+List tables that take up 50% of space in PostgreSQL database list tables and the percentage space fo the database Schema compare
 Compare tables and columns in two schemas in PostgreSQL database